culanomeara/adventureswithwood/README.md

 <img src="docs/testing/test-user-story-6a.png">
 </details>

+11. As a site user, I can log in to comment on projects

-11. As a site user, I want to be aware of logged in status
+12. As a site user, I want to be aware of logged in status

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |